wp-plugins/mammoth-docx-converter/readme.txt

 meaning that the conversion is unlikely to be perfect for more complicated documents.
 Mammoth works best if you only use styles to semantically mark up your document.

+The following features are currently supported:

+* Headings.

+* Lists.

+* Tables.
+  The formatting of the table itself, such as borders, is currently ignored, but the formatting of the text is treated the same as in the rest of the document.

+* Footnotes.

+* Images.

+* Bold and italics.

+* Links.

 == Installation ==

 Install the plugin in the usual way,